 Contemplating the Ecological Crisis

-Pope Francis begins by contemplating the ecological crisis.
-He reflects on problems such as pollution, waste, the throw away culture, climate change, the water crisis, loss of biodiversity, links between ecological degradation and inequality, urbanisation, and the weak international political responses that have been made to date.
+Chapter 1 contemplates the ecological crisis.
+Pope Francis reflects on problems such as pollution, waste, the throw away culture, climate change, the water crisis, loss of biodiversity, links between ecological degradation and inequality, urbanisation, and the weak international political responses that have been made to date.

 Along with wisdom from other sciences, Francis believes that faith has a contribution to make.
 Chapter 2 sets out a Biblical vision of creation and the place of human beings within it.